modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Product_Matrix.md

 Some examples above include a hidden link input that submits the resource ID along with the add-to-cart request.
 This is meant to be used with the [Item Data Module](../Modules/Cart/ItemData) (introduced in 0.11) with `link` as an allowed field.

 It's recommended to include this in your add to cart form when using a matrix, so that your customer can return to the product resource they added the product from.
-Contrary to [resource products](Resource), products in a Product TV don't natively know what resource they are used on, so lack that link.

 To add additional custom data, view the [Item Data Module documentation](../Modules/Cart/ItemData).

 ## Tip: use Form Customization to move the TV